It’s coming up to that time of year where all eCommerce businesses are planning their Christmas campaigns.

 I know a lot of small businesses are afraid to spend money on professional photography.

-But trust me when I tell you, the fastest way to gain traction with your campaign is to have a gorgeous ‘hero image’ professionally photographed.
+But trust me when I tell you, the fastest way to gain traction with your eCommerce Christmas campaign is to have a gorgeous ‘hero image’ beautifully photographed.

 Nothing helps your customers to see themselves buying or using your products like a photograph that reflects their reality.